-The Interoperability SIG met from 10 am till 11 am European Central Time.
+The Interoperability Special Interest Group (SIG) met from 10 am till 11 am European Central Time.

-An additional conclusion proposed by Linde was added to the document on lessons learnt from the development of installers for the CAPE-OPEN Type Libraries/Primary Interop Assemblies.
-The dpcument is ready for distribution within CO-LaN.
+An additional conclusion proposed by Linde Engineering was added to the document on lessons learnt from the development of installers for the CAPE-OPEN Type Libraries/Primary Interop Assemblies.
+The document is ready for distribution within CO-LaN.

 A recurring issue raised about CAPE-OPEN entries in the Windows Registry was discussed: emphasis will be made at the CAPE-OPEN 2017 Annual Meeting on the benefits achieved by any software vendor taking advantage of the installers provided by CO-LaN for the Type Libraries and Primary Interop Assemblies.
 The COLTT Roadmap will be modified to include a function for checking the CAPE-OPEN related entries in the Windows Registry.

-Regarding COBIA, the proposals made by the Methods & Tools Special Interest Group on persistence and threading were discussed in the light of the feedback received from the M&T SIG since the last Interop SIG conference call.
-On persistence, since COMBIA will preserve interoperability on persistence with legacy COM PMEs and PMCs, the Interop SIG has no further concern.
-On the threading model, the Interop SIG emphasizes that COBIA should support multi-threading and should make multi-threading easy for developers.
+Regarding COBIA, the proposals made by the Methods & Tools Special Interest Group (SIG) on persistence and threading were discussed in the light of the feedback received from the Methods & Tools SIG since the last Interoperability SIG conference call.
+On persistence, since COMBIA will preserve interoperability on persistence with legacy COM PMEs and PMCs, the Interoperability SIG has no further concern.
+On the threading model, the Interoperability SIG emphasizes that COBIA should support multi-threading and should make multi-threading easy for developers.

 Next conference call is scheduled for September 7, 2017.